 - demonstrate the effectiveness of your management approach.
 Examples might include being able to open the course faster after heavy rain due to upgraded drainage or limiting disruption to play from frost by reducing shade problems

-- demonstrate turf ﬁrmness using the Clegg Impact Hammer or the USGA TruFirm™
+- demonstrate turf ﬁrmness using the Clegg Impact Soil Tester or the USGA TruFirm™

 - greens and fairway landing areas can, of course, be either too soft or too hard.
 Establishing optimum ﬁrmness provides quality surfaces for the golfer, healthier turf, increased revenue and reduced management costs